b34c0n5/Creal-Stealer/README.md

-- Grab Browser cookies & passwords
+-   Browser Data
+    -   Cookies
+    -   Passwords
+    -   From Chrome, Edge, Brave, Opera GX, and many more...

 -   General Functions